Dangerous Encounters of the First Kind: Production

 Tsui Hark hired Lin Chen-Chi after seeing her work in films produced by Shaw Brothers Studio and noticing that her face was catlike.
 Tsui Hark used live animals for the scenes of animal torture.
-The score for the film was taken from various sources including Goblin's soundtrack to George Romero's Dawn of the Dead and Jean-Michel Jarre's album Oxygène.
+The score for the film was taken from various sources including Goblin's soundtrack to George A. Romero's Dawn of the Dead and Jean-Michel Jarre's album Oxygène.

 Release and censorship

 The film was released in Hong Kong under the English title Dangerous Encounter—1st Kind.
 It has also been released under the English titles Don't Play with Fire and Playing with Fire.

 The Hong Kong censor immediately banned the first version of the film for its violent content and forced a restructuring of the film.
 In the original version, the teenagers make bombs and leave them in public places, a reference to the 1967 rebellion in Hong Kong.
 In the revised version, the teenagers are merely introduced as hit-and-run drivers.
 The original ends with a montage of photographs of the mayhem of 1967.
 The censored version of the film has a runtime of 95 minutes, while the uncut version has a runtime of 100 minutes, though both versions contain unique material (approx. 17 minutes in the original cut, and approx. 13 minutes in the theatrical cut).
 The publicity generated by the initial banning of the film generated interest in the film, ensuring large audiences for the censored version that was released in Hong Kong theaters.

 The original uncut version has been released on DVD in France by HK Vidéo.
 On this release, the footage that was originally removed from the theatrical version has been sourced from a VHS tape commissioned by director Tsui Hark during production when he was ordered to make changes to the film.
 The original film elements for this footage are thought to be lost.